Curtis Reed (Home and Away): Casting

-Ammann joined the cast of Home and Away as Curtis in 1994, shortly after completing his role on Paradise Beach, along with co-star Isla Fisher who was cast as Shannon Reed.
+Ammann joined the cast of Home and Away as Curtis in mid-1994, along with Isla Fisher who was cast as Shannon Reed, shortly after they finished up on Paradise Beach.
+Their casting was publicised in TV Week a few days before their debuts.
+Di Stanley reported that they had only starred in one scene together during Paradise Beach, so the interview was a chance for them to get to know each other.
+She said the most surprising revelation was the age difference between the actors – Ammann was 14 and Fisher was 18.
+Ammann made his debut on 16 September 1994.

 Development

+Curtis and Shannon were introduced as siblings, whose mother had been killed in a car accident three months prior.
+They come to Summer Bay, as it is the only place with foster homes for them both.
+Shannon moves in with the Ross family and Curtis moves in Alf Stewart (Ray Meagher) and Ailsa Stewart (Judy Nunn).
+However, it soon emerges that the pair are not actually siblings, but lovers.
+Explaining the couple's fictional backstory, Fisher stated: "We've only known each other three years, but we've been going out since we were 12.
+We say we're brother and sister so the Government doesn't split us up."
+She also said the characters have a co-dependent relationship, saying that while most 15 year old's relationships were sexual, Curtis and Shannon's was "more deep-seated".
+She added that they had formed a close bond like most siblings, but it was stronger.
+Both actors admitted their kissing scenes made them consider their age difference, with Fisher pointing out she was almost five years older than Ammann.

 Curtis has a brief relationship with exchange student Laura Bonetti (Claudia Buttazonni).
 When she arrives in Summer Bay, both Curtis and his friend Jack Wilson (Daniel Amalm) develop a crush on Laura.
 Laura initially befriends Jack, but when he realises that she is using him as "a go-between" to get to Curtis, the boys fall out.
 Victoria Ross of Inside Soap observed that before long it emerges that Laura is "completely bonkers!"
 Ammann said Curtis is "pretty easily led" and that as he is smitten with Laura, it does not take much for her to lead him astray.
 Laura persuades Curtis to hide in a supermarket with her, until it is closed and they are alone.
 However, neither of them realise that they have been caught on CCTV cameras.
 Although they both wore balaclavas, Curtis worries that he will be identified and arrested.
 Ammann explained, "Although Curtis gets involved in playing out lots of dares, he eventually realises that he's doing something wrong and that the supermarket prank is the final straw.
 So when he finds out that the police are getting involved he's full of remorse."